designdream/crawl4ai/README.md

 Crawl4AI is the #1 trending GitHub repository, actively maintained by a vibrant community.
 It delivers blazing-fast, AI-ready web crawling tailored for LLMs, AI agents, and data pipelines.
 Open source, flexible, and built for real-time performance, Crawl4AI empowers developers with unmatched speed, precision, and deployment ease.

 [✨ Check out latest update v0.5.0](#-recent-updates)

+🔍 **Enhanced PDF Processing**: New PyMuPDF and OCR-powered PDF processing with Redis caching for superior text extraction, layout preservation, and performance optimization!

 🎉 **Version 0.5.0 is out!** This major release introduces Deep Crawling with BFS/DFS/BestFirst strategies, Memory-Adaptive Dispatcher, Multiple Crawling Strategies (Playwright and HTTP), Docker Deployment with FastAPI, Command-Line Interface (CLI), and more!
 [Read the release notes →](https://docs.crawl4ai.com/blog)